About High Bluff Academy

 - The High Bluff student is goal oriented.

 Students develop a work ethic necessary for a successful college or working career.
 They improve academic and interpersonal skills utilizing modern information sources.
 They can research college, career, and occupational training opportunities.
 They have the training to reach their highest potential on college entrance exams.

 - The High Bluff student is a tolerant and compassionate community participant.

-Students demonstrate knowledge of various cultures, as well as environmental and political issues and responsibilities.
-They are involved in the community and recognize their relationship to the world and need for and use of community resources.
+Students demonstrate knowledge of various cultures and lifestyles, as well as environmental and political issues and responsibilities.
+They are involved in the community and recognize their role in maintaining a positive political and civil culture.